chrismerck/faraday/biot_savart_visualization/README.md

 ### TODO (In no particular order)
 - [ ] Add a way for the user to specifiy settings during initial runtime of the program.
 Or load the settings from a file.
 - [ ] Custom current input.
+- [ ] Run spellcheck on all of the documentation.